jd1378/vue-cool-burger/README.md

 #### expanded: Boolean

 emits after the state of menu is changed. emits true if the new state is cross shape.

+### credits

+original idea by Erik Terwan. but this works somewhat different now.